addiscent/vagrant-ruby-rails/README.md

           Result : 1.4.28

 Note the name of the currrently logged-in user is _vagrant_.
 The user _vagrant_ is the user logged in by default on this _vagrantbox_.

-You may need to know the following credentials for some admin activities in this _vagrantbox_ :

-      user : vagrant
-      password : vagrant

 ##### Construct And Test A Minimal App Which Confirms Working _Rails_ Scaffolding